KesharwaniArpita/cern-technical-student-notes/README.md

 ### The actual interview
 Don't be nervous!
 They will probably are interested in you just as you're interested in them!
 They will introduce themselves, tell you a bit about their project and why you're needed, and try to understand if and how your skills would fit on their project and in their team.
 To get your skills across tell them about some relevant projects.
 If they are developing a kryptonite hypermagnet, tell them about that one uni project where you studied kryptonite magnets to make a time curving device.
 If they're developing a brainfuck interpreter, tell them more about your experience with [Cow](https://esolangs.org/wiki/COW) and the time you wrote a turing machine simulator from scratch.
 Be relevant.
 # After the interview
 After the interviews, the teams will communicate to the HR a list of three names.
-One is the main candidate, and the other two are 1st and 2nd reserve candidates.
+One is the main candidate, and the other two are first and second reserve candidates.
 The teams will not tell you if you're on the list and at which place, but they may give you some feedback.

 You may be selected as main candidate by more than one team.
 My understanding here is that if there is a conflict within a department, the HR or the department choose for you.
 Instead, if the conflict is across different departments they may let you choose.